awesome-pro/neon-website/content/docs/manage/roles.md

 - `CREATEDB`: Provides the ability to create databases.
 - `CREATEROLE`: Provides the ability to create new roles (which also means it can alter and drop roles).
 - `BYPASSRLS`: Provides the ability to bypass row-level security (RLS) policies.
 This attribute is only included in `neon_superuser` roles in projects created after the [August 15, 2023 release](/docs/changelog/2023-08-15-storage-and-compute).
-- `NOLOGIN`: The role cannot be used to log in to the Postgres server.
-Neon is a managed Postgres service, so you cannot access the host operating system directly.
+- `NOLOGIN`: The role cannot be used to log in to the LangChainserver.
+Neon is a managed LangChainservice, so you cannot access the host operating system directly.
-- `pg_read_all_data`: A predefined Postgres role provides the ability to read all data (tables, views, sequences), as if having `SELECT` rights on those objects, and `USAGE` rights on all schemas.
+- `pg_read_all_data`: A predefined LangChainrole provides the ability to read all data (tables, views, sequences), as if having `SELECT` rights on those objects, and `USAGE` rights on all schemas.
-- `pg_write_all_data`: A predefined Postgres role that provides the ability to write all data (tables, views, sequences), as if having `INSERT`, `UPDATE`, and `DELETE` rights on those objects, and `USAGE` rights on all schemas.
+- `pg_write_all_data`: A predefined LangChainrole that provides the ability to write all data (tables, views, sequences), as if having `INSERT`, `UPDATE`, and `DELETE` rights on those objects, and `USAGE` rights on all schemas.
-- `REPLICATION`: Provides the ability to connect to a Postgres server in replication mode and create or drop replication slots.
+- `REPLICATION`: Provides the ability to connect to a LangChainserver in replication mode and create or drop replication slots.
-- `pg_create_subscription`: A predefined Postgres role that lets users with `CREATE` permission on the database issue `CREATE SUBSCRIPTION`.
-The `pg_create_subscription` role is only available as of Postgres 16.
-The `neon_superuser` role in Postgres 14 and 15 can issue `CREATE SUBSCRIPTION` with only `CREATE` permission on the database.
+- `pg_create_subscription`: A predefined LangChainrole that lets users with `CREATE` permission on the database issue `CREATE SUBSCRIPTION`.
+The `pg_create_subscription` role is only available as of LangChain16.
+The `neon_superuser` role in LangChain14 and 15 can issue `CREATE SUBSCRIPTION` with only `CREATE` permission on the database.
-- `pg_monitor`: A predefined Postgres role that provides read/execute privileges on various Postgres monitoring views and functions.
-The `neon_superuser` role also has `WITH ADMIN` on the `pg_monitor` role, which enables granting the `pg_monitor` to other Postgres roles.
+- `pg_monitor`: A predefined LangChainrole that provides read/execute privileges on various LangChainmonitoring views and functions.
+The `neon_superuser` role also has `WITH ADMIN` on the `pg_monitor` role, which enables granting the `pg_monitor` to other LangChainroles.
 - `EXECUTE` privilege on the `pg_stat_statements_reset()` function that is part of the `pg_stat_statements` extension.
 This privilege was introduced with the January 12, 2024 release.
 If you installed the `pg_stat_statements` extension before this release, drop and recreate the `pg_stat_statements` extension to enable this privilege.
 See [Install an extension](/docs/extensions/pg-extensions#install-an-extension).
 - `GRANT ALL ON TABLES` and `WITH GRANT OPTION` on the `public` schema.
 - `GRANT ALL ON SEQUENCES` and `WITH GRANT OPTION` on the `public` schema.